Yaromey/ssh-per-project/README.md

 ## Assumptions
 1. Your terminal is running in the `~/.ssh/` folder.
 2. You generated the ssh files using `ssh-keygen -t rsa -C "example@youremailprovider.com"`
 3. You type in a filename for your ssh keys.
 I'd recommend to put your username in it.
-(PS: You're already in ~/.ssh so no need to put a path here.)
+(PS: You're already in ~/.ssh so no need to enter path if asked in prev step)
 4. You had ssh-agent running so it did go without errors.
 5. You pasted your beautifullfilename.pub contents to Github via [GitHub (add SSH key link)](https://github.com/settings/ssh/new)